cr0hn/golismero-legacy/doc/source/api.rst

 There is a general plugin interface.
 All sub classes implements and inherit their methods.

 .. automodule:: golismero.api.plugin
-   :members: Plugin, InformationPlugin, AdvancedPlugin, TestingPlugin, UIPlugin, ReportPlugin
+   :members: Plugin, InformationPlugin, TestingPlugin, UIPlugin, ReportPlugin
    :show-inheritance: